BogdanGorelkin/Leader-Election/README.md

 <i>Figure 8b: Experiment on 199 blocks</i>
 </div>
 </br>
 When the configuration model contains blocks with only one neighbor (that is, the weight of which is exactly 1, 2, 4, 8, 16, 32), there are no problems.
 But when there is no such block, the choice of the leader becomes more difficult.
-Our code is static, to improve it we need to make the part shown in <i>Figure 9</i> dynamic.
+Our code is static, to improve it we need to make the part shown in <i>Figure 9</i> dynamic.</br>
 ```cpp
 if (count == 1){
 //count equal to how many neighbors have your block